adamtigre/celo-tutorial/README.md

 Next is the `storeContractData` function.
 Which takes in contract data, and creates two files `Trust-address.json` and `Trust.json`. `Trust-address.json` stores the address of our trust smart contract. `Trust.json` stores the contract data, inside where you can find the contract ABI.

-lastly, we invoke the function by calling it with a bracket.
+Lastly, we invoke the function by calling it with a bracket.

-## Step 3: Smart contract
+## Smart contract
 In this step of the tutorial, we want to write the smart contract.
 It will be written using Solidity.

 Go to contracts/ folder and create a new File, then call the file `Trust.sol`.
 Open the file let start writing the smart contract.